 - most roads in Auckland.

-These are addressed in Auckland Transport's Traffic Bylaw 2012.
+These matters and speed limits are addressed in Auckland Transport's bylaws.

 |Manage traffic at your event||https://www.aucklandcouncil.govt.nz/licences-regulations/manage-your-event/Pages/manage-traffic-at-your-event.aspx||Manage traffic at your event||Find out about how to manage traffic at your event and how to submit a traffic management plan.||aspx||Organising events|

 |Akl Paths||https://www.aucklandcouncil.govt.nz/parks-recreation/get-outdoors/aklpaths||Akl Paths||Information about walking and cycling paths, walkways, trails and tracks in Auckland.||aspx|

 |Transport Emissions Reduction Pathway (TERP) ||https://www.aucklandcouncil.govt.nz/plans-projects-policies-reports-bylaws/our-plans-strategies/Pages/transport-emissions-reduction-pathway.aspx||Transport Emissions Reduction Pathway (TERP) ||Find out how we plan to reduce Auckland's transport emissions by 64 per cent by 2030.||aspx||Budgets, plans and strategies|